Crypss22/AzureSIEM/README.md

 <br />
 <br />
 <p align="center">
-Finally, using the SIEM solution, Microsoft Sentinel, I created a custom workbook and utilized AI to create a query in order to retrieve the custom log file from the Log Analytics Workspace and extract its valuable tables.
+<b>Finally, using the SIEM solution, Microsoft Sentinel, I created a custom workbook and utilized AI to create a query in order to retrieve the custom log file from the Log Analytics Workspace and extract its valuable tables.
 <p align="center">
 After successfully pulling the tables, I utilized the world map visualization feature offered by the workbook.
 By mapping the attack sources based on their latitude and longitude coordinates, I was able to represent the data geographically.
-To provide a clearer perspective, I adjusted the size of the plotted markers based on the number of attacks originating from each general area and country. <br/>
+To provide a clearer perspective, I adjusted the size of the plotted markers based on the number of attacks originating from each general area and country.
+   </b> <br/>
    </p>
 <img src="https://imgur.com/Ho9iToa.png" height="80%" width="80%" alt="law query"/>
 <br />
 <br />
 <p align="center">
    <img src="https://imgur.com/oDxIdFv.png" height="80%" width="80%" alt="world map"/> <br />
-ost instantly, an absurb amount of attacks flowed in deriving from Maldova; 11.5k as you can see.
-Although information of these attacks were provided like the others, these did not plot correctly and were instead labeled as "0" and place geographically in western Africa.  <br/>
+<b> Almost instantly, an absurb amount of attacks flowed in deriving from Maldova; 11.5k as you can see.
+Although information of these attacks were provided like the others, these did not plot correctly and were instead labeled as "0" and place geographically in western Africa.
+Although not flawless, this tool provides aid in visualizing attacks and assisting in further statistics and analytics.<b>  <br/>
    </p>
 </p>